WHAT WE OFFER

 Approved employers will be required to support students through mentoring activities and the student will need occasional leave from work to attend an Orientation Block (February), Mid-year Review Block (June) and Year–end Review Block (November) for academic preparation work, tests and portfolio assessments.
 Employers and students will be required to sign a Memorandum of Agreement (MoA) which outlines their roles and responsibilities.

-Students registered on the part time BTech: Architectural Technology (Applied Design) programme will be expected to spend the equivalent of 50% of the time that full time students spend on their studies during the dates of the academic calendar.
+Students registered on the programmes will be expected to spend the equivalent of 50% of the time that full time students spend on their studies during the dates of the academic calendar.
 The study time commitments will vary during the academic year but amounts to about 20 hours per week during term time.
 Although some of these hours can be done after office/ working hours and on weekends, an agreement between the employer and the student will be needed to allow the student some study time during normal working hours.

 Students will need to be computer literate (word, ppt, graphics, CAD, 3D modelling) and have access to online learning tools (a computer and internet connection) during and after office hours.
 Online engagements are data-intensive and students will have to budget for this.